howerj/liblisp/liblisp.md

 no other dependencies apart from the C library.
 A makefile is provided, but the following commands should all work for their respective compilers:

-        gcc   liblisp.c main.c -lm -o lisp
+        gcc   *.c -lm -o lisp
-        tcc   liblisp.c main.c -lm -o lisp
+        tcc   *.c -lm -o lisp
-        clang liblisp.c main.c -lm -o lisp
+        clang *.c -lm -o lisp

 The preprocessor defines that add or change functionality are:

-        USE_LINE        Add a line editor, must be linked with libline.a NDEBUG          The interpreter liberally uses assertions
+        USE_LINE  Add a line editor, must be linked with libline.a USE_TCC   Add the Tiny C Compiler for run time code generation USE_DL    Add the dynamic loader interface
+        NDEBUG    The interpreter liberally uses assertions

 Using the makefile instead (either "make" or "make all") will build the "lisp" executable as well as the "liblisp.a" library.
-It will not build "liblisp.so" by default, instead "make liblisp.so" will do that.
-The libraries will be built with debugging symbols.
+It will also build "liblisp.so" The libraries will be built with debugging symbols.

 The line editing library is limited to Unix systems which support a [VT220][] terminal emulator (or are lucky enough to the actual terminal